rhusiev/Tea-Ware-License-v1/README.md

 Welcome to the Tea-Ware license repository!

-It is a permissive license, and is intended for people that like tea (and hot chocolate).
+It is a permissive license, allowing to do whatever you want without even the need of attribution, and is intended for people that like tea (and hot chocolate).

 ## Full License